 - Beautiful sounds across species: How do birdsong and human music drive their listeners’ emotions?

 For thousands of years people have admired the beauty of birdsong.
-But scientific understanding of this phenomenon is still restricted to studying learning and production mechanisms, as well as ecological function (how songs are used to attract mates ...
+But scientific understanding of this phenomenon is still restricted to studying learning and production mechanisms, as well as ecological function (how songs are used to attract ...

 How do children learn to sing melodies and produce rhythms?
 How do they develop musical taste?
 How do they learn to understand and use music in various situations?
 Can we boost spontaneous, implicit musical learning with educational ...